The primary difference between

 Corrosion Resistance: Stainless steel fasteners are known for their excellent corrosion resistance, making them suitable for applications where exposure to moisture or corrosive substances is a concern.

-Properties: Depending on the specific type (austenitic, ferritic, martensitic, etc.), carbon steel fasteners can offer a combination of corrosion resistance, strength, and durability.
+carbon steel fasteners can offer a combination of corrosion resistance, strength, and durability.

 Applications: Commonly used in environments where corrosion is a significant factor, such as marine, chemical, and food processing industries.